CSC322-Grinnell/notifications/app/assets/stylesheets/README.md

 # Project Layout

-This project uses [Sass](http://sass-lang.com/), Syntactically Awesome Style Sheets, for ease of use but mainly to achieve very modular code.
+This project uses [**Sass**](http://sass-lang.com/), Syntactically Awesome Style Sheets, for ease of use but mainly to achieve very modular code.
 There is no overhead to this process and the client is only served one minified .css file, compiled from all the .css.csss files.

-To manage the code, we use a simplified variant of [SMACSS](https://smacss.com/) (Scalable and Modular Architecture for CSS).
+To manage the code, we use a simplified variant of [**SMACSS**](https://smacss.com/) (Scalable and Modular Architecture for CSS).
 SMACSS is a style guide and design process and is used in this process.

 Not all of SMACSS's design philosophy is needed, nor used.
 We use the concepts of modules, layout, and globals directories.

 ----

-- Modules: a discrete, reusable component of a page
+- **Modules**: a discrete, reusable component of a page
     - Modules should function identically or similarly regardless of where they are used on the page.
     - Examples of modules include [buttons](https://github.com/CSC322-Grinnell/notifications/blob/dev/app/assets/stylesheets/modules/button.css.scss), dialog boxes, or error messages.

-- Layouts: specific sections of the page.
+- **Layouts**: specific sections of the page.
     - Layout styles define the major components regarding the structure of the page.
     - Generally, a layout style only has a single selector: a single ID or class name.
         - Major sections like header or footer should use an ID selector, while minor sections should probably use class selectors.
     - For example, a "navbar" section of a page would have its own separate navbar.scss file inside of the layout folder.
         - It may contain selectors that target child elements, such as "#navbar .left-pane", "#navbar .image", etc.

-- Globals: reusable variables, mixins, and functions
+- **Globals**: reusable variables, mixins, and functions
     - Any code that is used in more than one file goes here.

 - [base.css.scss](https://github.com/CSC322-Grinnell/notifications/blob/css-documentation/app/assets/stylesheets/base.css.scss)